Skip to main content Scroll Top

 Hot Flashes & Night Sweats

-Hot flashes and night sweats are common during the menopausal transition and can begin while periods are still coming monthly.
+Hot flashes and night sweats can begin while periods are still coming monthly before very noticeable cycle changes.

 What are hot flashes?